smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `NOT` operator negates a Boolean input.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here we can see how the `NOT` operator acts on our test data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here, we can see how the `NOT` operator acts on our test data.
 Placing the `NOT` operator on the predicate logic will not return a NULL marker.

 ```sql
 --15.2